• Skip to primary navigation

 Instructions

 • Heat the oven to 400°.
-Grease a 9x13" (3 quart) baking dish with avocado oil or coconut oil spray (if freezing, see notes for directions).
+Grease a 9×13" (3 quart) baking dish with avocado oil or coconut oil spray (if freezing, see notes for directions).

 • Trim the top of the spaghetti squash off (this will cut off the stem so you don't have to cut through it later).
 Cut the squash in half lengthwise and scoop out and discard the seeds.
 Coat the cut sides of the squash in a thin layer of avocado oil and season with salt and pepper.
 Place cut-side down on a plate or dish and cover with plastic wrap with a small vent somewhere along the rim.
 Microwave for 8-12 minutes (you might have to microwave them separately depending on the size of your microwave), or until the shell is soft to the touch.
 Set aside to cool (careful, plate will be hot).

-• Meanwhile, heat 2 tablespoons avocado oil in a large, deep skillet or Dutch oven over medium-high heat.
-Peel and dice the onion and saute in the oil with 1/2 teaspoon salt until softened, stirring occasionally, about 3-4 minutes.
+• Meanwhile, peel and dice the onion.
+Heat 2 tablespoons avocado oil in a large, deep skillet or Dutch oven over medium-high heat.
+Saute the onion in the oil with ½ teaspoon salt until softened, stirring occasionally, about 3-4 minutes.

 • Use a fork to scrape out the spaghetti squash "noodles" and add to the bowl (hold the squash with a towel if it's still too warm).
 Add the veggies and beef and stir everything together until well-blended.
 Be sure to break up and spread out the clumps of squash noodles.